kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

     )
 ```

-After executing the pipeline with `kedro run`, the visualization with `kedro viz run` after collapsing will look like this:
+After executing the pipeline with `kedro run`, the visualisation with `kedro viz run` after collapsing will look like this:

 ![namespaces collapsed all](../meta/images/namespaces_collapsed_all.png)